Feature Grouping and Sparse Principal Component Analysis with Truncated Regularization: Conclusion

 \section{Conclusion}

-In this paper, we propose the FGSPCA method to produce modified principal components which considers additional grouping structures where the loadings share similar coefficients (i.e., feature grouping), besides a special group with all coefficients being zero (i.e., feature selection).
-The proposed FGSPCA method can perform simultaneous feature clustering/grouping and feature selection by imposing a non-convex regularization with naturally adjustable sparsity and grouping effect.
-Therefore, the grouping structure is learned from the model rather than from given prior information.
-Efficient algorithms are designed to solve our FGSPCA model and experiment results show that the proposed FGSPCA benefits from the grouping effect compared with methods without grouping effect.
+In this paper, we propose the FGSPCA method to produce modified principal components by considering additional grouping structures where the loadings share similar coefficients (i.e., feature grouping), besides a special group with all coefficients being zero (i.e., feature selection).
+The proposed FGSPCA method can perform simultaneous feature clustering/grouping and feature selection by imposing the non-convex regularization with naturally adjustable sparsity and grouping effect.
+Therefore, the model learns the grouping structure rather than from given prior information.
+Efficient algorithms are designed and experiment results show that the proposed FGSPCA benefits from the grouping effect compared with methods without grouping effect.